ByteOtter/journey/content/projects/nester/index.md

 `nester create`, as the name implies, tells Nester to create a new project given the short form of a language (like `py` for Python, `cs` for C#, etc) and a project name.
 It does so by looking for a JSON schema with the name of the language and creating files and directories according to it.

 The way `nester create` works is actually quite cool (props to my colleague for that): JSON data is represented by Dictionaries (A list of `key` and `value` pairs).
 The `keys`, a String, is seen as the directory- or filename.
-Then it will be checked if the key is a string.
+Then it will be checked if the value is a string.
 If yes, it is assumed as a file and a `touch` command is executed to create the file and write the content of the string to it if applicable.
-If it is a dictionary however, it is assumed that the name corresponds to a directory and a mkdir is executed, the directory changed to inside the new directory and the contents of this dictionary are checked.
+If it is a dictionary however, it is assumed that the name corresponds to a directory and a `mkdir` is executed, the directory changed to inside the new directory and the contents of this dictionary are checked.

 Cool side notes aside, these three functions were the core of what Nester should be able to do.

 ### Testing, testing testing

 It took a week or two to implement the core of Nester's functionality.
 On the side I concerned myself with `setuptools`.
 I wanted to get that up and running so I could publish Nester, ideally automatically.<br>
-To be hones, a lot of the time it did not want the way I did.
+To be honest, a lot of the time it did not want the way I did.
 Mostly because I was thinking wrong:<br>
 Coming from Uni and programming courses in school I thought *"ah everything needs a `main` function"* and in Python that means the typical `main.py` with that nice `if __name__ == "main"` bit inside.
 And as I tried to get my build system to work I stumbled over `setuptools entrypoints`.
 Essentially, you tell setuptools in your `pyproject.toml` where your code starts and it will do the rest for you.
 In my case it starts in my click frontend.
 So I pointed it to that module, rebuilt it and ....
 IT WORKED!

 Granted, at this point Nester was still broken...
 BUT it built!